 Week 3: Advanced physical computing for creating experimental games for interactivity in public spaces.

-Week 4: Continuation of Week 3, creating collective narrative experiences which will be open to the public on the final day of the program.
+Week 4: Creating collective narrative and interactive experiences and games which will be open to the public for showcase on the final day of the program.

 Who is this program for?